OntimizeWeb/docs/_docs/20-theming.md

 To define a theme, you just need to declare three palettes: **primary, accent and warn**.
 You can declare a new palette as you can see in the example ($mat-custom-primary) or you can reuse one of the [standard palettes][1].

-After that you can choose between the **light** or **dark** themes by calling their corresponding functions *mat-light-theme(...)* or *mat-dark-theme(...)*.
+After that you can choose between the **light** or **dark** themes by calling their corresponding functions *o-mat-light-theme(...)* or *o-mat-dark-theme(...)*.
 The function returns the theme configuration that you need to pass to the angular material library to configure the component colors.

 ## Predefined styles on Ontimize